 What is a performance review?

-A Performance review is an in-depth assessment that managers conduct to gauge employee progress, strengths, and weaknesses, to help improve their productivity.
+A performance review is an assessment managers use to evaluate professionals’ progress, strengths, weaknesses, and productivity.

 Why should HR leaders care about performance reviews?

 While most people don’t exactly look forward to performance reviews, these honest conversations give managers and staff the worthwhile opportunity to discuss how things are going at work.

 Performance reviews can help professionals work more efficiently and perform higher-quality work.
 By giving positive reinforcement, clarifying expectations, and providing constructive feedback, managers can help professionals direct their efforts to work more productively.

 Let’s take a look at seven ways you can build and maintain a successful performance review program: